dangoldin/mysql-class/README.md

 ## Session II

 - Refresh everyone's memory on the SELECT statement and do a few exercises
-- Introduce the LIKE clause
+- Introduce the IN and LIKE clauses
 - Introduce GROUP BY
 - Introduce table joins

 ## Session III

 - Introduce table sub selects
-- Go over the nuanced stuff we missed during the first two classes
+- Go over the random nuanced stuff we missed while speeding through the first two sessions
 - Talk about table design and indices

 ## Session IV